Casedy/react-redux-starter-kit/README.md

 Styles
 ------

-All `.scss` imports will be run through the sass-loader, extracted during production builds, and ignored during server builds.
+All `.scss` imports will be run through the sass-loader and extracted during production builds.
 If you're requiring styles from a base styles directory (useful for generic, app-wide styles) in your JS, you can make use of the `styles` alias, e.g.:

 ```js
 // ~/src/components/some/nested/component/index.jsx